zero-ones-given/zero-ones-simulated/README.md

 - You can use one of the [pre built binaries](https://github.com/zero-ones-given/zero-ones-simulated/releases) (Windows, MacOS, Linux)
 - Alternatively you can build and run the Unity project
     - select the `MainScene` from the editor
-    - If you run the project straight from the Unity editor, make sure to select 1080x1080 as your resolution
+    - If you run the project straight from the Unity editor, make sure to select 720x720 (or the resolution you've confiugred in the configuration.json) as your resolution
     - The built version expects a configuration.json and Images folder in the same folder as the binary.
 You can copy them to the build folder from the root of the project.
     - On MacOS the configuration.json relative image paths should be in the format: "../../Images/aruco-0.png" when the project is run from the built binary.
 - Once the simulator is running, you can get the overhead video feed (in [MJPEG format](https://en.wikipedia.org/wiki/Motion_JPEG)) from: [http://localhost:8080](http://localhost:8080)
-    - If you're using this simulator to prepare for the Micro Invaders competition, note that the video will be provided in a different format in the actual competition

 ![Screenshot](screenshot.jpg)